bmnapoleao/SLR_Swoballing-Automation/README.md

   ```

-NOTE: Every directory of the 3 main folders contains a _helpdoc.txt_ with further details about the files.
+NOTE: A _helpdoc.txt_ with further details about the files is present in the particular directory, wherever necessary.